montagejs/mr/docs/Node-compatability.md

 - `dependencies` version predicates are ignored.
 - `__filename` and `__dirname` are not injected into module scope.
 Consider using `module.location` and `module.directory` instead.
-- Because Mr cannot know if a URL points to a file or a directory, when you require a directory `index.js` is not sought.
-To make a package using an `index.js` compatible with Montage Require, add a `redirects` block to `package.json`.
-See the [package API](./Package-API.md)

 In addition to these differences Mr adds some additional properties to [package.json](./Package-API.md), [module](./Module-API.md) and